MarcosMorenoDev/MarcosMorenoDev/README.md

-- 👋 Hi, I’m @MarcosMorenoDev, I'm from Buenos Aires, Argentina!
+- 👋 Hi, I’m @MarcosMorenoDev, and I'm from Buenos Aires, Argentina!
 - 👀 I’m interested in a full time job as a front-end dev.
 - 🌱 I’m currently learning React + Typescript + Figma + Git!
 - 📫 How to reach me via my public email (you can find it in my profile)!